CNuge/email-report/README.md

-	Please note: scraping stock data is a changing landscape, Yahoo Finance is once again working, but I use the old code I wrote here mainly as a test to see how long the beautiful soup scraper can run before it breaks
+	Please note: scraping stock data is a changing landscape, Yahoo Finance is once again working, but I use the old code I wrote here mainly as a test to see how long the beautiful soup scraper can run before it breaks!

-2. price_scrape module looks up the prices of some laptops that I'm interested in, so I can see if they go on sale. note it uses the canadian prices and the education prices for apple (as I'm a student and need them discounts).
+2. price_scrape module looks up the prices of some laptops that I'm interested in, so I can see if they go on sale.
+Note: it uses the canadian prices and the education prices for apple (as I'm a student and need them discounts).

 3. game_scores.py looks up the blue jays score from yesterday and tells me if they won, lost, or didn't play.